cakephp/docs/en/appendices/2-1-migration-guide.rst

 - :php:meth:`HtmlHelper::script()` had a ``block`` option added.
 - :php:meth:`HtmlHelper::css()` had a ``block`` option added.
 - :php:meth:`HtmlHelper::meta()` had a ``block`` option added.
+- The ``$startText`` parameter of :php:meth:`HtmlHelper::getCrumbs()` can now be an array.
+This gives more control and flexibility over the first crumb link.

 View
 ====